Course leader

 The programme is designed to build your subject knowledge as the course progresses and explores topics in greater depth.

-A combination of industrial placements in each year, annual residential field trips, visiting speakers and specialist lectures will maximise your industry exposure.
+A combination of weekly practical sessions and field trips, industrial placements in each year, annual residential field trips, visiting speakers and specialist lectures will maximise your industry exposure.

 How will I be assessed?